Sharp Bounds for Genetic Drift in Estimation of Distribution Algorithms: Upper Bounds on the Boundary Hitting Time

 Similarly, we could calculate that an unsuccessful phase ends after an expected number of additional $O(\rho_{\sup} / \rho_{\inf}^2)$ iterations after reaching a frequency value in~$\tilde{P}$.
-Hence, for CE, the total time until the frequency of the neutral bit runs away is $O(\mu / \rho_{\inf}^2)$ iterations.
+Hence, for CE, the total time until the frequency of the neutral bit position runs away is $O(\mu / \rho_{\inf}^2)$ iterations.

-We note that Theorem~\ref{thm:lower} and Theorem~\ref{thm:upper} give sharp bounds for several hitting times.
-For the UMDA without margins, the expected first time when the frequency of the neutral bit is absorbed in 0 or 1 is $\Theta(\mu)$, and the corresponding hitting time is $\Theta(K^2)$ for the cGA.
-For PBIL without margins and any $c\in (1/2, 1/\sqrt 2)$, the expected first time that the frequency of the neutral bit hits $c\rho/\mu$ or $1-c\rho/\mu$ is $\Theta({\mu}/{\rho^2})$.
+We note that Corollary~\ref{cor:lower} and Theorem~\ref{thm:upper} give sharp bounds for several hitting times.
+For the UMDA without margins, the expected first time when the frequency of the neutral bit position is absorbed in 0 or 1 is $\Theta(\mu)$, and the corresponding hitting time is $\Theta(K^2)$ for the cGA.
+For PBIL without margins and any $c\in (1/2, 1/\sqrt 2)$, the expected first time that the frequency of the neutral bit position hits $c\rho/\mu$ or $1-c\rho/\mu$ is $\Theta({\mu}/{\rho^2})$.
 As discussed in the second paragraph in Section~\ref{sec:IntroEDA}, these results also hold for the hitting time of the margins $\{1/D, 1-1/D\}$ when running EDAs with such margins.

-\section{Extending the Lower Bounds to Bits with Preference: Domination Results}
+\section{Extending the Lower Bounds to Bit Positions with Preference: Domination Results}

-In the previous Sections~\ref{sec:lower} and~\ref{sec:upper}, we discussed how fast neutral bits approach the boundaries of the frequency range.
-In many situations, e.g., for the benchmark functions \onemax or \leadingones, bits are not neutral, but are neutral or have a preference of one bit-value (here the value one).
-Precisely, we say some bit, w.o.l.g., the first bit, of the fitness function $f$ is neutral or prefers a one (we also say \emph{weakly prefers a one}) if and only if
+In the previous Sections~\ref{sec:lower} and~\ref{sec:upper}, we discussed how fast neutral bit positions approach the boundaries of the frequency range.
+In many situations, e.g., for the benchmark functions \onemax or \leadingones, bit positions are not neutral, but are neutral or have a preference of one bit-value (here the value one).
+Precisely, we say some bit position, w.l.o.g., the first bit position, of the fitness function $f$ is neutral or prefers a one (we also say \emph{weakly prefers a one}) if and only if